Is Folliculitis Contagious?

 Causes Of Folliculitis

 There are two possible reasons why someone will develop folliculitis.
 You either have folliculitis for biological reasons or non-biological ones.

 Biological reasons for folliculitis include bacterial, fungal, or viral infections of the hair follicle.
 Generally, if the cause of your folliculitis is bacterial, you likely have Staphylococcus Aureus This is one of the more common bacterial triggers of folliculitis.

-Non-biological reasons for folliculitis include anything that could cause damage to the follicle.
+Non-biological reasons for folliculitis include anything that could cause damage to normally healthy hair follicles.
 This includes a variety of chemical substances, hair removal, ingrown hairs, acne, a negative reaction to certain drugs, or anything else which damages the hair follicle.

 Types of Folliculitis

-When talking about folliculitis, you're really talking about a group of similar but different diseases.
+When talking about folliculitis, you're really talking about a group of similar but different conditions.
 Here are the four, main types of folliculitis you may experience.

 Acne vulgaris - Acne vulgaris, also known as the common pimple, is actually a form of folliculitis.
 Acne usually occurs when the hair follicle is clogged with either dead skin cells or excess oil.
 It usually manifests as red bumps or lesions on the skin and is incredibly common among teens who are going through puberty.